Manuel-DominguezCBG/VCF-matcher/README.md

  ____________________________ END REPORT  _______________________________________
 ```
 This last case might indicative that the vcf files represent different kind of test (eg. Myeloid_1.2 and genotyping).
-In this circumstances, even samples from the same patient might show 0 positions in common.
+In these circumstances, even samples from the same patient might show 0 positions in common.

 ##  A small experiment to check if the methodology followed works